mjcheetham/Git-Credential-Manager-Core/docs/usage.md

 Set your user-level Git configuration (`~/.gitconfig`) to use GCM Core.
 If you pass `--system` to these commands, they act on the system-level Git configuration (`/etc/gitconfig`) instead.

+### azure-repos

+Commands to interact with the Azure Repos host provider.